 - Piece of fruit or dried fruit.

-Biscuits, crisps, savoury crackers and packet snacks should not be included as a snack.
+Biscuits, crisps, savoury crackers and similar high sugar, fat and salt packet snacks should not be included as a snack on any day of the week.

 Remember on Mondays and Tuesdays we sell fruit juice for 25p and breadsticks for 30p at break time.